brodie-neuro/WAND-practice-and-fatigue-induction/README.md

 | `Dummy_Run.py` | Lightweight script to verify sequential task logic and data logging | 3–5 minutes |
 | `Dummy_Run_Practice.py` | Lightweight script to verify sequential task functionality and data logging |2-3 minutes |

+New in v1.0.2

+This is a maintenance release for the JOSS submission.
+It includes no new features but adds a formal automated test suite and finalises all documentation.

 New in v1.0.1

 Slow-phase on-ramp (1.5 × timings) lets low-performers find rhythm before normal speed